What do Houses Look Like in Bolivia? A Full Overview & Details

 Endless cubes of orange bricks with windows, in El Alto, Bolivia.

-Additionally, these houses won’t show almost any garden around, they’ll occupy all the land in which they’ve been built, and usually, they’ll have multiple stories, from 3 to 5 of them, in each story 1 or 2 apartments will be placed.
-Houses look like boxes of bricks because, as we said, they usually are not designed by architects or building firms, but rather by the masons that build them.
+Additionally, these houses typically lack visible gardens.
+They occupy the entire land on which they’re built and usually have multiple stories, from three to five.
+Each story contains one or two apartments.
+Houses resemble boxes of bricks because, as mentioned, they are generally not designed by architects or construction firms, but rather by the construction workers who build them.

-In cities located in the Bolivian Altiplano, like:
+In cities located in the Bolivian Altiplano, such as:

 • La Paz